lingjzhu/CharsiuG2P/README.md

 ### G2P Datasets
 A detailed catalogue of pronunciation dictionaries with downloadable links can be found in [this form](https://docs.google.com/spreadsheets/d/1y7kisk-UZT9LxpQB0xMIF4CkxJt0iYJlWAnyj6azSBE/edit?usp=sharing).

-We also make detailed documentation of the sources and the license of these data in *merge_final* page of the above form.
-Please cite the orginal sources to acknowledge the original authors if you use the data.
+We also make detailed documentation of the sources and the license of these data in *merge_final* page of the above form. **Please cite the orginal sources to acknowledge the original authors if you use the data.** The sources of the pronunciationaries are in [dicts/](https://github.com/lingjzhu/CharsiuG2P/tree/main/dicts).
+The train/dev/test splits are in [data/](https://github.com/lingjzhu/CharsiuG2P/tree/main/data).

+All data we collected are in [sources/](https://github.com/lingjzhu/CharsiuG2P/tree/main/sources).
+The source and license information for each file is available in [sources/info](https://github.com/lingjzhu/CharsiuG2P/tree/main/sources/info).**Please cite the orginal sources to acknowledge the original authors if you use the data.**

+Allmost all of the data here come with licenses that allow redistribution.
+For the rest of them, the license is unspecified.
+If you are one of the creators of these data and do not wish us to host them, please let us know and we will immediately remove them per your request.

-- Word lists for some languages are acquired via [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).
+- For some languages, word lists for some languages are acquired via [Leipzig Corpora Collection](https://wortschatz.uni-leipzig.de/en/download).

  - A collection of publicly available G2P data are listed below.
    - [British English (RP/Standard Southern British ) pronunciation dictionary](https://github.com/JoseLlarena/Britfone)